 Dealing with perishable inventory presented particular difficulties.
 If there were any product recalls or problems with food throughout the day, the organization would need a system that could provide them the visibility required to know which cases of products were within each truck.

 FINDING A SYSTEM TO FIT THEIR NEEDS

-After researching online to find a way to automate inventory tracking in the cloud, the organization’s decisionmakers discovered ASAP Systems’ inventory system with mobile barcode-scanning capabilities.
+After researching online to find a way to automate inventory tracking, the organization’s decisionmakers discovered ASAP Systems’ Inventory System with mobile barcode-scanning capabilities.
 The organization needed to track about seventy different types of salable foods that were being picked up and delivered on a daily basis.
 It was important for management to compile data on the different types of foods and suppliers in a centralized and secure database, as they were received.
 The purpose for this was so that the inventory data could be organized and made easily available for administrators to generate reports.

 “We needed a system that would allow us to easily track incoming pound counts and case counts of all product and ignore many of the functions of a more standard warehouse management software.
 We simply didn’t need all of the features of some of the systems,” says Palumbo.

-For Lovin’ Spoonful to track stock inventory that was received and issued by case count and by weight, they needed an inventory tracking system that could implement barcode scanners to scan cases and configure the system to keep a running tally of how many pounds of food have been rescued and distributed.
+For Lovin’ Spoonful to track inventory that was received and issued by case count and by weight, they needed an Inventory System that could implement barcode scanners to scan cases and configure the system to keep a running tally of how many pounds of food have been rescued and distributed.

-The process of implementing ASAP Systems’ online inventory management software, began with having Lovin’ Spoonfuls participation in a software demonstration with an engineer to experience the easy-to-use system first hand.
+The process of implementing ASAP Systems’ online Inventory System, began with having Lovin’ Spoonful’s participation in a system demonstration with an engineer to experience the easy-to-use system first hand.
 The engineer shared his screen and connected with the team over the phone so that they could ask need-based questions as the engineer navigated them through the user interface.